 Ups and downs, blessings and trials, have characterized every era of the church.
 God's people are always battling something negative between the brief highs.

 Cultural compromise, such as found in Pergamos, brings judgment from Jesus.
 To those who refuse to compromise their convictions, Christ promises eternal life.

 Jesus Christ perfectly fulfilled His spiritual responsibilities and can now aid us in fulfilling ours, which includes keeping God's commandments.

 Freedom of religion in America is being slowly eroded rather than removed en masse.
-Richard Ritenbaugh presents several examples, then shows how the Bible encourages us in such times.
+However, the Bible encourages us in such times.

 We often spend so much time engaged in our present-day trials that we fail to understand and learn from the experiences of Christians of the past.

 Persecution and martyrdom are not popular topics among Christians, but they are facts.
 The fifth seal shows the cry of the martyrs and God's response.

 Hebrews was written to fulfill several needs of the first-century church.
 One of the most critical was to explain God's opening of eternal life to the Gentiles.

 The First Amendment protects religion from government interference.
 However, some liberal politicians are exploiting the coronavirus crisis to erode this right.

 John Ritenbaugh, continuing the traditional opening night Feast of Tabernacles "Handwriting on the Wall" message, focuses on the plaintive Psalm 94 in which the psalmist despairs of the crescendo of wicked men and institutions causing the righteous to move "underground" for safety purposes.
 The church is …